MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-performant-forms.md

 ### Don't open new windows

-The `openForm` client API method allows a parameter option to display a form in a new window, don't use this parameter (or set it to false).
+The `openForm` client API method allows a parameter option to display a form in a new window.
+Don't use this parameter or set it to false.
 Setting it to false will ensure the `openForm` method performs the default behavior of displaying the form using the existing window.
 It is also possible to directly call the `window.open` JavaScript function from a custom script or another application; however, this should also be avoided.
 Opening a new window means that all of the page resources need to be fetched and loaded from scratch since the page is unable to leverage the in-memory data caching capabilities between a previously loaded form and the form in a new window.
 As an alternative to opening new windows, consider using the multi-session experience that allows records to be opened in multiple tabs while still maximizing the performance benefits of client caching.

 ### Use modern browsers